Kfar Saba: State of Israel

 In May 1948, when Israeli independence was declared, Kfar Saba had a population of approximately 5,500.
 Following the war, it rapidly expanded as many Jewish immigrants from Arab and Muslim countries settled there, and new housing projects were built to accommodate them.
 The town found itself at the narrowest point of Israeli territory, with just 14 km from the sea to the West Bank village of Qalqilya.
-It expanded over the deserted Arab village of Kafr Saba, the site of which is today located in the Shikun Kaplan area of the city.
+It expanded over the depopulated Arab village of Kafr Saba, the site of which is today located in the Shikun Kaplan area of the city.
 As it became obvious that agriculture alone could not support the economy, an industrial zone was established.
 In 1953, the population was about 15,000.
 Meir Hospital was opened in 1956.

 The rapid growth of the town meant that its status as a moshava was outdated, and it was granted city status in 1962, with head of the local council, Mordechai Surkis, becoming its first mayor.
 The city had a population of 19,000 at the time.
 After receiving its city status, a court, a police branch, and offices of the National Insurance Institute and the Israel Tax Authority were established in Kfar Saba.
 Agriculture also continued to decline in importance in the city's economy as new factories were built.
 Despite this, the city still had thousands of acres of orchards in the late 1960s.

 During the Six-Day War in 1967, two neighborhoods in Kfar Saba were shelled by Jordanian artillery, and an attack on a factory by Jordanian warplanes killed four workers.
 Following the war, the population increased as many people moved to Kfar Saba from the Gush Dan area, and during Soviet-Jewish immigration to Israel in the early 1970s, the city took in many Soviet immigrants and established an immigrant absorption center.
 In 1977, Kfar Saba had a population of 35,000.

 First and Second Intifada

 Kfar Saba is located just across the Green Line from the Palestinian city of Qalqilya.
 During times of relative peace, residents of Kfar Saba would shop in Qalqilya: this practice ended at the start of the First Intifada in 1987.
-In the following years, Kfar Saba became a frequent target of terrorist attacks.
-In May 2001, a Palestinian Arab suicide bomber wearing an explosive belt killed a doctor and wounded 50 at a bus stop in Kfar Saba.
-In March 2002, a Palestinian terrorist opened fire on passersby at a major intersection, killing an Israeli girl and wounding 16 before being shot dead.
+In the following years, Kfar Saba became a frequent target of Palestinian terror attacks.
+In April 2001, a Palestinian suicide bomber wearing an explosive belt killed a doctor and wounded 50 at a bus stop in Kfar Saba.
+In March 2002, a Palestinian opened fire on passersby at a major intersection, killing an Israeli girl and wounding 16 before being shot dead.
 In April 2003, a Palestinian suicide bomber blew himself up at the Kfar Saba train station during the morning rush hour, killing a security guard and wounding 10 bystanders.

+Israel Hamas conflict

+On 25 March 2019, a rocket hit a private home injuring 7.

+On 26 May, rockets were fired from Rafah towards Central Israel around 2 pm.
+One landed in Kfar Saba, creating a large crater; no serious injuries were reported.